Anti-Racism Observatory for Scotland

 A press release with welcoming messages from Kaukab Stewart, Minister for Equalities, Strathclyde University and CRER was issued to launch the work on 13th May 2025.

-AROS has a staff team and Strategic Advisory Group in place from January 2026, and dedicated communications, engagement and involvement approaches are being developed alongside community partners.
+AROS has a staff team and Strategic Advisory Board in place from January 2026, and dedicated communications, engagement and involvement approaches are being developed alongside community partners.
 Information and updates from the AROS Hosting Partnership are available here: AROSonline

 Throughout the work to support AROS and beyond, CRER will continue with its research, scrutiny and campaigning work to tackle structural racism in Scotland.